Chart Color Schemes

 Kensington Grove is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kensington Grove's dwellings, as per the latest Census, were 99.6% houses and 0.4% other types (semi-detached, apartments, 'other' dwellings), contrasting with Brisbane metro's 73.5% houses and 26.5% others.
-Home ownership in Kensington Grove stood at 26.1%, similar to Brisbane metro, with mortgaged dwellings at 63.3% and rented at 10.6%.
-The median monthly mortgage repayment was $1,690, lower than Brisbane's $1,863 average, while the median weekly rent was $368, compared to Brisbane's $380.
-Nationally, Kensington Grove's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.
+Kensington Grove's dwellings, as per the latest Census, were 99.6% houses and 0.4% other dwellings, compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Kensington Grove was 26.1%, similar to Brisbane metro's level, with mortgaged dwellings at 63.3% and rented ones at 10.6%.
+The median monthly mortgage repayment in the area was $1,690, lower than Brisbane metro's average of $1,863.
+The median weekly rent in Kensington Grove was $368, compared to Brisbane metro's $380.
+Nationally, Kensington Grove's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing